LeoKuhorev/301-lab02/README.md

 **Number and name of feature: Styling with Flexbox**

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1:00

-Start time:
+Start time: 11:30 AM

 Finish time: